lk758tmy/PC_Codes/README.md

-Homework codes for the course "Parallel Computing" Coded on Zorin OS.
+Homework codes for the course "Parallel Computing".

+Coded on Zorin OS.
 MPI is required.